-Kirk Hopper Fine Art (3008 Commerce Street) is pleased to present a two person exhibit featuring artists Arely Morales and Shaun Roberts.
+Kirk Hopper Fine Art is pleased to present a two person exhibit featuring artists Arely Morales and Shaun Roberts.
 Morales and Roberts' Displaced is a sweeping exhibition referring to both physical and moral barriers that put it right on society's front burnerthe Mexican-American border, the treatment of migrants, the multifaceted issues of identity.
 Roberts and Morales go deep into the conflicted territory of class and privilege; they also ponder the traits that make us most human.
 Taken together, their paintings feel at once like a reverie and an urgent appeal.
 The portraits and narratives are crystalline and brutal, uplifting and bleak.
 Like other artists of the moment, Roberts and Morales reimagine the past, think about how the future might unfold and grapple with the present.

 Displaced is many thingsmythical or dreamlike dystopian dramas, warm celebrations of family and female powernone of which fully conveys its tenacious grip on our attention.
 What it is not is speedy and facile.
 Rather, the narratives move carefully, even gracefully, with bold protagonists so compelling that we take time to examine their texture and import.
 The elastic compositions push our imaginations in any number of directions, offering expressive allegories for a lineage of powerful Mexican women and mysterious characters whose strength, unleashed, could literally shake the earth.

 Born in Mexico, Arely Morales moved to Texas at the age of 14.
 She received her BFA in painting and photography from Stephen F. Austin State University in 2015 and later received her MFA from the University of Washington in 2017, where she was awarded the De Cillia Graduating with Excellence Award for her research and artwork.
 Currently she is teaching drawing as an adjunct professor at Stephen F. Austin.